-The expression is undetermined: if the second subexpression, counter, is evaluated before the third subexpression, (update-counter!), the value of the expression is 1 the first time it is evaluated, and 3 the second time it is evaluated.
-Alternately, but consistently with the evaluation rules, the third subexpression could be evaluated before the second subexpression.
+The meaning of the expression is ambiguous: if the second subexpression, counter, is evaluated before the third subexpression, (update-counter!), the value of the expression is 1 the first time it is evaluated, and 3 the second time it is evaluated.
+Alternately, but still following the evaluation rules, the third subexpression could be evaluated before the second subexpression.
 With this ordering, the value of the expression is 2 the first time it is evaluated, and 4 the second time it is evaluated.